Archetype-CSS/Archetype-docs/docs/designPrinciples.md

 Anyone who has attempted to maintain a UI Style Guide over a long period of time will attest that it is a very difficult process.
 They are generally prioritised below the maintenance of your applications themselves and as such are likely the first candidates to fall behind and the last to be brought out of tech debt [[33]](addendum.md).

 This is bad because once your Style Guide falls out of sync with your application(s) it has entirely lost its purpose.
-It is no longer a trustworthy representation of the state of your UI and will quickly fall out of favour with the design and development team [[3]](addendum.md).
+It is no longer a trustworthy representation of the state of your UI and will quickly fall out of favour with the design and development team [[33]](addendum.md).

 A living style guide system autogenerate Style Guides when changes are made to the codebase so in theory they shouldn’t be able to fall behind.
 There are a whole host to choose from and many can be set up with fairly minimal effort.

-**component api***
+**component api**
 They autogenerate Style Guides when changes are made to the codebase so in theory they shouldn’t be able to fall behind.
 There are a whole host to choose from and many can be set up with fairly minimal effort.

 The goals and benefits of a Style Guide were exactly what we wanted but, not knowing how to achieve them, we started by extracting as much of our UI into components and moving them outside of the applications.
 This also gave us the opportunity to normalise and condense our UI.
 Once done, we created a very simple API in which to fetch them from the Component Layer.
 Having the api for us was crucial because we wanted to maintain the mapping between the latest version of the the component and the application, and not have developers copy and paste component code.